 PHP 8.4: Property Hooks Replace Getters & Setters

-A significant portion of classic Extbase models consists of repetitive getter and setter methods.
-PHP 8.4 Property Hooks change this fundamentally.
+A large share of every classic Extbase model is taken up by repetitive getter and setter methods.
+PHP 8.4 Property Hooks change that fundamentally.

 The Paradigm Shift